Autodesk AutoCAD 2025 | Get Prices & Buy Official AutoCAD Software

 Product News

-AutoCAD is computer-aided design (CAD) software that is used for precise 2D and 3D drafting, design and modelling with solids, surfaces, mesh objects, documentation features and more.
-It includes features to automate tasks and increase productivity such as comparing drawings, counting, adding objects and creating tables.
-It also comes with seven industry-specific toolsets for electrical design, plant design, architecture layout drawings, mechanical design, 3D mapping, adding scanned images and converting raster images.
-AutoCAD enables users to create, edit and annotate drawings via desktop, web and mobile devices.
+AutoCAD is computer-aided design (CAD) software that is used for precise 2D and 3D drafting, design, and modeling with solids, surfaces, mesh objects, documentation features, and more.
+It includes features to automate tasks and increase productivity such as comparing drawings, counting, adding objects, and creating tables.
+It also comes with seven industry-specific toolsets for electrical design, plant design, architecture layout drawings, mechanical design, 3D mapping, adding scanned images, and converting raster images.
+AutoCAD enables users to create, edit, and annotate drawings via desktop, web, and mobile devices.

-Autodesk AutoCAD is used by students, architects, designers, engineers, project managers, property developers and construction professionals to create precise 2D and 3D drawings.
+Autodesk AutoCAD is used by students, architects, designers, engineers, project managers, real estate developers, and construction professionals to create precise 2D and 3D drawings.

 AutoCAD LT is powerful 2D CAD software used for precision drafting and documentation.
-AutoCAD includes all of the features of AutoCAD LT, plus additional features to benefit productivity such as 3D modelling and automation of repetitive processes.
-AutoCAD also lets you customise the user interface with APIs and add-on apps.
-With AutoCAD, users are able work more efficiently with seven industry-specific toolsets to enhance automation and productivity for tasks in architecture, mechanical design, electrical design, plant design, plumbing, converting raster images, geographic information systems and 3D mapping.
+AutoCAD includes all the features of AutoCAD LT, plus additional features to benefit productivity such as 3D modeling and automation of repetitive processes.
+AutoCAD also lets you customize the user interface with APIs and add-on apps.
+With AutoCAD, users are able work more efficiently with seven industry-specific toolsets to enhance automation and productivity for tasks in architecture, mechanical design, electrical design, plant design, plumbing, converting raster images, geographic information systems, and 3D mapping.

 Yes.
 Students and educators can get free one-year educational access to Autodesk products and services, renewable for as long as you remain eligible.
 Learn more (US Site).